Bill Cosby: Himself

 Bill Cosby: Himself is a 1983 comedy film featuring American stand-up comedian Bill Cosby.
-Filmed before a live audience at Hamilton Place, in Hamilton, Ontario in 1981, Cosby gives the audience his views ranging from marriage to parenthood.
+Filmed before a live audience at Hamilton Place in Hamilton, Ontario in 1981, Cosby gives the audience his views ranging from marriage to parenthood.
 The film also showcases Cosby's conversational style of stand-up comedy.
 For most of the performance, Cosby is seated center-stage, only getting up to emphasize a joke.

 Many of the comedic routines presented in the film were precursors to Cosby's most popular sitcom, The Cosby Show.
 An album of the same name was also released on Motown Records.
 The film was well regarded by comedians and critics, with some calling it "the greatest stand up concert movie ever."

 Themes

 Nearly all of Cosby's routine concerns the trials and tribulations of parenting, frequently illustrated with anecdotes involving his own family.
 Occasionally, he compares these with stories from his childhood.
-Other themes include grandparents, going to the dentist (in which monologue he uses his "Mushmouth" speech pattern to imitate a dental patient anesthetized by Novocaine) and people who drink too much or take drugs.
+Other themes include grandparents, going to the dentist (in which monologue he uses his "Mushmouth" speech pattern to imitate a dental patient anesthetized by Novocaine), and people who drink too much or take drugs.

 Production

-Written, directed, and produced, by Bill Cosby, Himself is a live comedy performance film.
+Written, directed, and produced by Cosby, Himself is a live comedy performance film.
 It was made from the highlights of four shows at Hamilton Place Performing Arts Center, Ontario in May 1981.